laravel-flatpack/flatpack/README.md

 ---

-With [Flatpack](https://laravel-flatpack.com), building fully functional user interfaces for admin panels easier than ever: as easy as editing few lines of a YAML file.
+[Flatpack](https://laravel-flatpack.com) makes building fully functional user interfaces for admin panels easier than ever: as easy as editing few lines of a YAML file.

 Besides providing a rich set of already built components and a solid stack to build a secure and intuitive experience for the users, it offers a fast and flexible solution for developers who want to have fun, try out new things and save precious time building up the an administration panels.